Print

 Notes

-Use a blender or food processor.
-Both work, but the food processor might leave the mixture a little bit chunkier.
+• Use a regular blender, immersion blender or food processor: they all work, but the food processor might render a chunkier mixture.

-Freeze until solid.
-Pour the ice cream mixture in a freezer-safe container.
-It will take less time to solidify if you use a shallow dish or bowl.
-So keep that in mind depending on the time you're planning to serve it.
-If you're making it ahead, I recommend using a freezer container with a lid.
+• Freeze until solid.
+Pour the ice cream mixture into a freezer-safe container or metal loaf pan.
+If short on time, solidifying will take less time if you use a shallow container.
+So keep that in mind depending on when you plan to serve it.
+If you're making it days or weeks ahead, use a freezer container with a lid or cover with plastic wrap.

-Strawberries and raspberries work best.
-Or a mix.
-Take into account that some berries (raspberries, blackberries) have tiny seeds that can become a bit of a pain when eating.
+• Strawberries and raspberries work best: or a mix.
+Consider that some berries (raspberries, blackberries) have tiny seeds that can become a bit of a pain when eating.
 So you might want to sift the puree before mixing it with the cream.

-Serving it.
-I like to it eat plain, maybe with some fresh strawberries added.
-But you can also serve it with brownies (oh yes, they pair wonderfully) or topped with a light fudge sauce.
+• Serving: I like to eat it plain, maybe with some fresh strawberries added.
+You can serve it on top of a brownie square (they pair wonderfully) or topped with a light fudge sauce.

 • Author: Paula Montenegro